jeanschuchardt/terminal-commands/README.md

 	git reset --hard (repository to workarea)

+more examples:

-	undo the lest commit to working area git reset --mixed HEAD
+undo the lest commit to working area:

+	git reset --mixed HEAD

-	undo the itens on index area to working area (directory) git reset --mixed (repository to index)
+undo the itens on index area to working area (directory):

+	git reset --mixed (repository to index)

-	undo the lest commit to index area git reset --soft HEAD^
+undo the lest commit to index area:

+	git reset --soft HEAD^

 -------------------------------------------------------------

-merge
+merge:

 	git merge <name_branch> <other name_branch>

 	git merge <other name_branch>

 -------------------------------------------------------------
-rebase
+rebase:

 	on currente branch

 		git rebase <other branch> (the chenges will apply to current branche)